Polls open in Zimbabwe as the president known as ‘the crocodile’ seeks a second and final term

 These are the second general elections since the ouster of longtime repressive ruler Robert Mugabe in a coup in 2017.

-There are 12 presidential candidates on the ballot.
-The main contest is expected to be between the 80-year-old Mnangagwa, known as the “the crocodile”, and 45-year-old opposition leader Nelson Chamisa.
+Twelve presidential candidates are on the ballot, but the main contest is expected to be between the 80-year-old Mnangagwa, known as the “the crocodile”, and 45-year-old opposition leader Nelson Chamisa.
 Mnangagwa narrowly beat Chamisa in a disputed election in 2018.

-In the poor township of Mbare in the capital, Harare, some people were at polling stations two hours before voting opened, fearing long lines.
+In several poor townships of the capital, Harare, some people were at polling stations two hours before voting opened, fearing long lines.

+“It’s becoming tougher to survive in this country,” said Basil Chendambuya, 50, an early voter in the working-class township of KuwadzanaI in Harare.
+“I am hoping for change.
+This is my third time to vote and I am praying hard that this time my vote counts.
+I am getting desperate, so God has to intervene this time round.”
+The father of three said his two adult children are working menial jobs and surviving “hand to mouth.”

+The southern African nation of 15 million people has vast mineral resources, including Africa’s largest reserves of lithium, a key component in making electric car batteries.
+But watchdogs have long alleged that widespread corruption and mismanagement have gutted much of the country’s potential.

 Ahead of the election, the opposition and human rights groups including Human Rights Watch and Amnesty International accused Mnangagwa of seeking to silence dissent amid rising tensions due to a currency crisis, a sharp hike in food prices, a weakening public health system and a lack of formal jobs.